Know the Season – 1 of 2

-When I start working with people who want to build a Portfolio Executive workstyle, one of the key tools for them to develop their presence, build their reputation and find new clients is LinkedIn.
+You can sign up to our LinkedIn newsletter here When I start working with people who want to build a Portfolio Executive workstyle, one of the key tools for them to develop their presence, build their reputation and find new clients is LinkedIn.
 But, before we can do any of those things, we need to […]

 Making the most of your Family as a Portfolio Executive.

-Some of the people that I am working with to build their Portfolio Executive workstyles, are at a life stage where they want the flexibility to spend more time with members of the family.
+You can sign up to our LinkedIn newsletter here Some of the people that I am working with to build their Portfolio Executive workstyles, are at a life stage where they want the flexibility to spend more time with members of the family.
 There can be a variety of reasons for this and the motivations […]

 Making your Future Work: Sacked! finding a future you can love

-I knew the axe was going to fall; I knew when it was going to fall and now my job was over.
+You can sign up to our LinkedIn newsletter here I knew the axe was going to fall; I knew when it was going to fall and now my job was over.
 I thought I was mentally prepared.
 I had some dreams for the future.
 There was a bit of a financial buffer but now I […]

 Making your Future Work: Taking a Sabbatical – renewing your love for what you do